-Our commitment: Assess and mitigate site-specific climate change adaptation risks that are material across our portfolio.
+Our commitment: Assess and mitigate physical and financial climate change adaptation risks that are material across our portfolio.

 Resilience is becoming a major consideration for businesses with impact on insurance, valuation and rents already starting to show in many countries.
 Landsec are leading the way by committing to protecting their properties and customers from the impacts of climate change as these risks become more apparent."

 Partner, Catastrophe & Climate Risk Management, Willis Towers Watson

 Our response to resilience is included in our new sustainability brief for developments, and we’re working with partners to address climate risk to our supply chain through our new sustainability charter.
 Climate risk is also plays an important role in our acquisitions, insurance and energy procurement processes.